-How to Enter a Metacognitive State
+How to Enter a Metacognitive State: Your First Step to Conscious Transformation

 Using Metacognitive States to Treat Anxiety and Depression

-When you practise mindfulness and come back to your observer self, you can witness your thoughts, emotions, and sensations and experience them with non-judgement as transient mental events rather than as aspects of your self or direct reflections of truth (Teasdale et al., 2002).
+When you practise mindfulness and come back to your observer self, you can witness your thoughts, emotions, and sensations with non-judgement as transient mental events rather than as aspects of your self or direct reflections of truth (Teasdale et al., 2002).
 This metacognitive skill can de-escalate and prevent mental overwhelm and is the basis of mindfulness-based cognitive therapy, which is used effectively in clinical settings to reduce and prevent anxiety and depression.
 Patients learn to use mindfulness to induce a metacognitive state in which they disengage from ruminative and anxious thoughts and see them as temporary events in the mind that eventually pass.
 By creating this metacognitive distance, negative thoughts are no longer fed or amplified with constant attention and identification.
 Since patients are no longer entangled in them, they no longer create spirals of reactive thoughts and emotions, and, in cases of clinical depression or anxiety disorder, they no longer trigger a relapse.

 According to John Teasdale (1999), who helped to develop mindfulness-based cognitive therapy, mindfulness gives us the skills to enter the “metacognitive insight mode, in which thoughts are experienced simply as events in the mind” rather than “direct readouts on reality”, and this can prevent a relapse of depression.
 A study by Teasdale et al. (2002) found that depressed patients were less able to enter metacognitive states than non-depressed controls.
 Mindfulness reduced relapse in recovered depressed patients by increasing their ability to experience metacognitive states.